-MAIN MEMORY PAGE PROGRAM: This operation is a combination of the Buffer Write and Buffer to Main Memory Page Program with Built-in Erase operations.
+MAIN MEMORY PAGE PROGRAM: This operation is a combination of the Buffer Write and Buffer to Main Memory Page Program with Built-In Erase operations.
 Data is first shifted into buffer 1 or buffer 2 from the SI pin and then programmed into a specified page in the main memory.
-An 8-bit opcode, 82H for buffer 1 or 85H for buffer 2, is followed by the two reserved bits and 22 address bits.
-The 12 most significant address bits (PA11-PA0) select the page in the main memory where data is to be written, and the next 10 address bits (BFA9-BFA0) select the first byte in the buffer to be written.
+An 8bit opcode, 82H for buffer 1 or 85H for buffer 2, is followed by one reserved bit and 23 address bits.
+The 13 most significant address bits (PA12-PA0) select the page in the main memory where data is to be written, and the next 10 address bits (BFA9-BFA0) select the first byte in the buffer to be written.
 After all address bits are shifted in, the part will take data from the SI pin and store it in one of the data buffers.
 If the end of the buffer is reached, the device will wrap around back to the beginning of the buffer.
-When there is a low-to-high transition on the CS pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
-Both the erase and the programming of the page are internally self-timed and should take place in a maximum of time t{FP} .
+When there is a low to high transition on the CS pin, the part will first erase the selected page in main memory to all 1s and then program the data stored in the buffer into the specified page in the main memory.
+Both the erase and the programming of the page are internally self timed and should take place in a maximum of time t{FP}.
 During this time, the status register will indicate that the part is busy.

 AUTO PAGE REWRITE: This mode is only needed if multiple bytes within a page or multiple pages of data are modified in a random fashion.
-This mode is a combination of two operations: Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-in Erase.
+This mode is a combination of two operations: Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-In Erase.
 A page of data is first transferred from the main memory to buffer 1 or buffer 2, and then the same data (from buffer 1 or buffer 2) is programmed back into its original page of main memory.
-An 8-bit opcode, 58H for buffer 1 or 59H for buffer 2, is followed by the two reserved bits, 12 address bits (PA11-PA0) that specify the page in main memory to be rewritten, and 10 additional don't care bits.
-When a low-to-high transition occurs on the CS pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
+An 8-bit opcode, 58H for buffer 1 or 59H for buffer 2, is followed by one reserved bit, 13 address bits (PA12-PA0) that specify the page in main memory to be rewritten, and 10 additional don't care bits.
+When a low to high transition occurs on the $\overline{\text{CS}}$ pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
 The operation is internally self-timed and should take place in a maximum time of $t{\rm EP}$.
 During this time, the status register will indicate that the part is busy.

-If a sector is programmed or reprogrammed sequentially page by page, then the programming algorithm shown in Figure 1 on page 17 is recommended.
-Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 2 on page 18 is recommended.
+If a sector is programmed or reprogrammed sequentially page by page, then the programming algorithm shown in Figure 1 is recommended.
+Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 2 is recommended.